splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

 View RUM session details
 ===========================

-For spans that also have RUM session details, RUM displays in the span, select the link view the session in RUM.
-Select the span and then select the :guilabel:`RUM Session` tab to view the RUM session details in the Trace Properties panel.
+For spans that also have RUM session details, the word RUM displays in the span.
+Select the RUM link to view the session in RUM.
+To view the RUM session details, select the span and then select the :guilabel:`RUM Session` tab in the Trace Properties panel.
 You can also select the session ID to go to RUM.

 .. image:: /_images/apm/spans-traces/span-search-integrated-traces-splunk-show.png
   :width: 95%